-3.3 Data Mining Subsystems
+3.3.
+Data Mining Subsystems

-Data mining encompasses the process of extracting and filtering performance data for statistical analysis, generating method profiles and ranking them, selecting and filtering data for pattern extraction, and at the end, populating the rule base of the recommender system.
-Two persistent activities conducted in this subsystem are the statistical analysis and pattern extraction.
+Data mining encompasses the process of extracting and filtering performance data for statistical analysis, generating method profiles and ranking them, selecting and filtering data for pattern extraction and, finally, populating the rule base of the recommender system.
+There are a variety of ways to configure data mining and our experience has been that different data mining algorithms are appropriate for particular types and forms of performance data.
+It is beyond the scope of this article to identify these selective superiorities; we refer the reader to [16, 33, 36, 41] for details.
+We instead present the algorithmic underpinnings of the statistical analysis and pattern extraction stages of data mining.